Update cookies preferences

 Why is the HTA's Budget Estimator so popular?

-1 - Fact.
-Integrators routinely "sticker shock" prospective clients as most homeowners are unaware of realistic installed cost technology budgets.
-When a prospective client perceives the integrator may be overcharging, they will often shop around.
-As every good integrator knows, there are plenty of less-qualified companies that are ready to undercut you with inferior products and terrible installation and service quality.
+1 - Fact: Integrators routinely "sticker shock" prospective clients, as most homeowners are unaware of realistic installed cost technology budgets.
+When prospective clients perceive the integrator may be overcharging, they shop around.
+As every good integrator knows, plenty of less qualified companies are ready to undercut you with inferior products and terrible installation and service quality.

-2 - Fact.
-Asking a prospective client "What's your budget?" does not go over well.
+2 - Fact: Asking a prospective client, "What's your budget?" does not go over well.
 See point #1 above.
-Since your clients likely have no idea of what their budget should be, you put them at a disadvantage, and making the uncomfortable is not a good way to start a new relationship.
-Tell your prospective client to get an idea of realistic installed cost ranges with the HTA's budget estimator (which may be embedded in your website).
-There are only 17 basic questions and it will take them just a few minutes to complete.
-Viola!
-The technology budget question just happened for you, with your client's input.
+Since your clients likely have no idea of what their budget should be, you put them at a disadvantage, and making them uncomfortable is not a good way to start a new relationship.
+Show your prospective client a realistic installed cost range with the HTA's budget estimator, which may be embedded in your website.
+There are only 18 basic questions, which only take five minutes to complete.
+Viola...the budget is created organically with your client's input!

-3 - Result.
-Smart integrators that lead with the HTA's budget calculator prequalify clients quickly.
-Once clients understand what budget ranges are, they are less likely to shop around.
+5 - Result: Integrators who lead with the HTA's budget calculator prequalify clients quickly.
+Once prospective clients understand the budget ranges, they are less likely to shop around.
 This increases their sales closing ratio and makes the sales and design departments operate more efficiently.

 Is there any proof that HTA Certification helps integrators?